BRIEF-Condor Hospitality Trust announces sale of non-core legacy hotel

 * Condor Hospitality Trust announces sale of non-core legacy hotel

-* Proceeds from sale will be applied to outstanding debt on company's $90 million secured credit facility
+* Condor Hospitality Trust Inc - net proceeds from sale will be applied to outstanding debt on company's $150 million secured credit facility

-* Condor Hospitality Trust - in Q2, anticipate selling or placing under contract to sell additional three legacy hotels in portfolio Source text for Eikon: Further company coverage:
+* Condor Hospitality Trust Inc - closing on sale of a legacy hotel asset, 40-room key west inn located at 201 Ocean Drive, Key Largo, FL 33037 for $7.6 million Source text for Eikon: Further company coverage:

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)